I’m excited to share this post of drawing ideas for kids with you.

 70. Josef Albers would teach his students to draw the negative space they saw inside/between objects.

-71. Erasing part of your face seems like a fine idea.
+71. Erasing part of your face seems like a fine drawing for kids idea.
 Maybe a little painful.

 72. So cool!
 Metamorphosis art is the best idea ever.